She wakes up in a massacre, drool and blood dripping down the front of her shirt as she stares emptily at the two dead bodies before her.

 Team 7 is giving him the worst headache to date.

-Kurenai is the first to track them down, the word of warning barely out of team 8’s mouths before the jounin is slithering down into the hole with a quiet sort of intensity as she takes in the situation.
+Kurenai is the first to track them down, the word of warning barely out of team 8’s mouths before the jounin is slithering down into the hole, a quiet sort of intensity in her gaze as she takes in the situation.

-Naruto remains, tired but a steady comfort beside Sasuke who is still clutching his arm and ribs and trembling on his feet.
+Naruto remains, tired but a steady comfort beside Sasuke who is still clutching his arm and ribs, a noticeable tremble running through him almost jerkily as his gaze darts between Naruto and the direction Sakura had disappeared.

-She doesn't like the implications of that statement.
-Doesn't like that something like that had happened to a boy who hadn’t even hit puberty, in his hometown, and that no-one had taken the time to notice it or help him which had to be the case if the remaining trauma was this severe.
-Had it happened during the massacre?
-She doesn't even want to contemplate the twisted, sick direction of that thought.
+She doesn’t like the implications of that statement.
+Doesn’t like that something like that had happened to a boy who hadn’t even hit puberty, in Konoha, and that no-one had taken the time to notice it or help him.
+The trauma is too severe, the dark eyes that focus on her wary and wild.

-“Sasuke."
-It’s the Kyuubi Jinchuuriki who speaks up, clearly having remained behind for this exact reason.
+“Sasuke.”
+It’s the Kyuubi Jinchuuriki who speaks up, clearly having remained behind for this exact reason as the Uchiha’s gaze snaps towards him.
 “The quicker we get to the tower the quicker we can meet up with Kakashi-sensei.”

-“I’ll be right here," he continues, unconcerned by the lack of answer.
-“You’re practically dead on your feet.
-I know I am and I was only dodging a snake.”
+“I’ll be right here,” he continues, unconcerned by the lack of answer.
+“You’re practically dead on your feat.
+I know I am and I was only dodging a snake, ‘ttbayo.”
 His tone is light.
 “I bet Sakura is going to be furious once she gets that concussion healed up.
-You know how much she hates getting dragged around – she’ll be beating us into the ground for weeks .”
+You know how much she hates getting dragged around – she’ll be beating us into the ground for weeks.”
 He fakes a shudder.
 “Not to mention Kakashi-sensei.
-We’ll be doing survival drills ‘til we’re blue, ‘ttebayo .”
+We’ll be doing survival drills ‘til we’re blue!”

 The blond boy sticks his tongue out as Kurenai crouches down and allows the Uchiha to climb into her back and awkwardly encircle her neck with his unbroken arm as her hands settles under the bend of his knees instead of back against his rump which was less straining.

-His muscles are tense and his heartbeat too hard against her back as he simultaneously holds onto her while avoiding as much contact as physically possible.
+His muscles are tense and his heart beats too hard against her back as he simultaneously holds onto her while avoiding as much contact as physically possible.

 Uzumaki watches her carefully with a baleful sharpness under his carefree grin as he teases his teammate and Kurenai might have taken offense if she wasn’t both amused and impressed by his gutsy dedication.